kuroni/bongocat-osu/README.md

 # Description
 An osu!
 Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++.

-You can find basic information in our [wiki](https://github.com/kuroni/bongocat-osu/wiki), including how to configure and developing information.
+You can find how to configure the application in our [wiki](https://github.com/kuroni/bongocat-osu/wiki).

+Releases can be found [here](https://github.com/kuroni/bongocat-osu/releases).

 Any suggestion and/or collaboration is welcomed!
 Thank you!